JonathanReyess/asl-alphabet/README.md

 Make sure you are running in the correct Python environment.
 If you encounter the error "opencv2 could not be resolved," execute the command above to resolve it.

+There is currently no training data for the letters "J" or "Z" as their signs require motion.

 ## Dependencies

 ASL-Alphabet relies on the following dependencies: